-Kentico Maintenance Renewal: What You Need to Know
+Kentico Maintenance Renewal: What You Need to Know in 2023

 Just over a year ago, Kentico added a subscription-based licence as a way to access Xperience, their digital experience platform.
 This was one of many changes the brand was making at the time in an attempt to modernise the brand and improve flexibility.
 Now, though, they’ve changed again, and this time it leaves subscription licensing as the only option.

 The perpetual Kentico maintenance renewal licence they once offered has been removed completely from the website.
 Now, you must pay a subscription fee if you want to gain the many benefits Xperience has to offer, but is that a good thing or will it be harmful to your brand and potentially Kentico’s?
 Let’s take a look.

 What is subscription licensing and when did Kentico make the change?

 Subscription-based licensing is a very common way to license third-party platforms, and it wasn’t a surprise when Kentico first introduced it as an option.
 The idea is that rather than making one-off payments and having access to Xperience perpetually, you’ll pay a smaller fee at regular intervals to maintain your use.

 Kentico first introduced subscription licensing in 2020.
 Now, in 2021, they’ve announced the phasing out of their perpetual licence.
 That doesn’t mean it’s immediately gone, but it is a sign that businesses should start transitioning to a subscription.

 By June 2024, all Xperience users must have changed to a subscription-based Kentico licence or lose out on support and development.

 Why has Kentico switched to a subscription model?

 From Kentico’s point of view, switching to a subscription-based licensing model is a smart move for several reasons.
 To start with, their perpetual licence simply didn’t keep up with evolving technology and user demands.